Think you have TMJ disorder?

 If you are diagnosed with TMJ, a minor case can resolve with self-care and limited treatment.
 Jaw exercises and alternate application of ice and heat packs can relax the jaw muscles and reduce swelling.
 If your TMJ dysfunction is related to teeth grinding, stress-reduction techniques might be recommended.
 You might also benefit from a night guard or another oral appliance that relaxes the jaw muscles, reduces teeth grinding, and improves the alignment of your bite.
 You will be advised to rest the joint as much as possible.

-Dr. Charles Cooper is a TMJ dentist who has been treating the disorder for decades.
+Dr. Charlie Cooper is a TMJ dentist who has been treating the disorder for decades.
 He has received post-graduate training for TMJ-related issues from the Las Vegas Institute for Advanced Dental Studies.

 Get Relief for Your TMJ Pain